 Because we live in a Post-Modern age (I love that term, “post-modern”!), we tend to think that everything prior to Modernism was “Realism”.
 Actually with a few exceptions, most representational art is far from being realism.
 Most of it is romantic or fantastic or devotional or in some manner represents life in a way that is far from “realistic”.

-The Dutch genre painters brushed with realism when they painted their scenes of everyday life, but “Realism” was an actual style of painting, initiated by French painter Gustav Courbet, who is also credited with coining the term.
+The Dutch genre painters brushed with realism when they painted their scenes of everyday life, but “Realism” was an actual style of painting, initiated by French painter Gustave Courbet, who is also credited with coining the term.
 And, far from being the prosaic, “ordinary” art that Modernism would “liberate” us from, Realism was a revolutionary style, born out of political revolution and running counter the accepted art standards of the day, which were firmly entrenched in Romantic and Neo-Classical art.

 Courbet painted peasants as peasants, as they actually looked.
 He painted genre scenes, depictions of everyday life that were ordinarily done on a small scale, on the kind of grand canvasses normally reserved for the depiction of royalty, implying, of course, that one was as important as the other.